cloudflare/workers-docs/src/content/tooling/wrangler/configuration/_index.md

   ```
   Note that providing authentication credentials through environment variables will override whatever credentials you configured
   if you ran `wrangler config`.

+  You can also specify or override the Zone ID used by `wrangler publish` with the `CF_ZONE_ID` environment variable.

 ### Per Project